naimuddin01/bistro-boss-client/README.md

 3. **Shopping Cart:** Add items to the cart and manage quantities.
 Easily review and modify your cart's contents.

-4. **Secure Checkout:** Integration with PayPal and SSL for secure and trusted payment processing.
+4. **Secure Checkout:** Integration with stripe for secure and trusted payment processing.

 5. **Order History:** Completed orders are automatically logged in the user's profile.
 Easily track past orders and reorder favorite items.

-6. **User Reviews:** Allow customers to leave reviews and ratings for products, enhancing trust and providing valuable feedback.

-7. **APIs:** Utilize RESTful APIs to retrieve product lists and details programmatically.
+6. **APIs:** Utilize RESTful APIs to retrieve product lists and details programmatically.

 ## Project Installation